What is Polybutylene Pipe and Should You Replace It?

 Why does Polybutylene Plumbing Fail?

-Historically, there has been debate about why poly-pipes have failed.
+Historically, there has been ongoing debate about why poly-pipes have failed.

 In prior litigation, the industry behind polybutylene plumbing systems claimed failures were not due to the polybutylene tubing itself, but instead due to installation issues and inappropriate pipe connectors.